 Six Mile Cypress Slough Preserve includes a 1.2-mile boardwalk that is elevated and ADA-accessible, for visitors to explore this wetland ecosystem and observe wildlife.
 Common wildlife sightings include the American alligator, pileated woodpecker, and green tree frog.

 The Interpretive Center includes many educational displays to enhance your experience on the boardwalk and a gift shop operated by the Friends of Six Mile Cypress Slough Preserve.
-Hours are Tuesday-Sunday, 10 a.m.-4 p.m.
+Interpretive Center hours are Tuesday-Sunday, 10 a.m.-4 p.m.
 For more information about the amenities at the preserve, click here.

-Amenities are not located on the Conservation 20/20 parcels of the preserve.
+The public amenities are not located on the Conservation 20/20 parcels of this preserve.
 These amenities are maintained by Lee County Parks & Recreation Department staff.

 Guided walks on the boardwalk are offered year-round.
 Walks are hosted January-March, daily at 9:30 am and 1:30 pm; April, November and December, daily at 9:30 am; and May-October, Wednesdays and the fourth Saturday of the month at 9:30 am.

-Bird Watching, Hiking (Boardwalk), Hiking (Marked Trails), Nature Study/Photography, Picnic Area
+Bird Watching, Hiking (Boardwalk), Hiking (Marked Trails), Hiking (Unmarked or Fire Lines), Nature Study/Photography, Picnic Area